 As work continues on design and construction of the Retrofitted Waste Pond and new information from completed studies related to potential discharges to ground water becomes available, future modifications of this permit will be issued to accommodate the new facilities and new information, as necessary.
 The eventual goal of this permit is containment of US Magnesium’s wastewater to minimize environmental harm, and to monitor the performance of containment structures and also monitor potential discharges.
 Protection levels for uncontaminated ground and surface water will be protective of the environment, as defined by the Human Health and Ecological Risk Assessments, or a statistically-significant increase in contaminant concentrations over background levels.

 Because the site of US Magnesium’s wastewater ponds is an area of upward ground water gradient and discharge, the most important beneficial use of the site’s ground water is as a source of surface water that supports ecosystems in the salt flats environment and possibly the Great Salt Lake as well.
-Therefore, the primary focus of this permit will be to protect surface water from contaminants introduced by surface discharge of ground water affected by US Magnesium’s permitted facilites.
+Therefore, the primary focus of this permit will be to protect surface water from contaminants introduced by surface discharge of ground water affected by US Magnesium’s permitted facilities.

 Permit Conditions for Existing Facilities